 - Blood tests.
 Your blood may be tested for vitamin deficiency, thyroid disorders and other conditions that may be causing your symptoms.

 - Magnetic resonance imaging (MRI).
-An MRI machine uses powerful radio waves and a magnetic field to create a three-dimensional view of your brain.
+An MRI machine uses powerful radio waves and a magnetic field to create a 3D view of your brain.
 In this test, your doctor can view abnormalities in your brain that may be causing your symptoms.

 - Positive emission tomography (PET) or single-photon emission computerized tomography (SPECT).
 In these tests, a doctor injects a small amount of radioactive material and places emission detectors on your brain.
 PET provides visual images of brain activity.
 SPECT measures blood flow to various regions of your brain.